Articles in this section

 • promote ecological operations systematically

-• promote more targeted environmental work within UI
+• Promote more targeted environmental work within UI

 • manage resources well